kanliot/foulnames/README.md

 Then rename every file
     `foulnames * `

-You may find that foulnames prevents you from rename hundreds of files at once.
+You may find that foulnames prevents you from renaming hundreds of files at once.
 set the limit higher with this option: ` -m 9000 `